DamienMonchaty/BlitzJS/README.md

 ### 📊 Benchmark Results

+> **Note**: These are preliminary benchmarks from development testing.
+Official benchmarks will be published with the stable release.

 Latest performance validation with Template Pattern optimizations:

 | Route Type | Req/s | Latency P50 | Optimization |